-- When The James Irvine Foundation changed its focus to supporting low-income workers in California, it partnered with community organizations to hold listening sessions, reaching 400 residents (in 10 languages) across the state.
+When The James Irvine Foundation changed its focus to supporting low-income workers in California, it partnered with community organizations to hold listening sessions, reaching 400 residents (in 10 languages) across the state.
 The purpose of these sessions, attended by a mix of foundation board members, leaders, and staff from different departments, even IT, was to better understand individuals' hopes, fears, challenges, and dreams.
-Foundation staff members described being indelibly changed by the events, saying they helped to ground Irvine's work.4 - As the San Francisco Foundation was incorporating racial and economic equity into its core principles and goals, it hosted seven VOICE sessions across five Bay Area counties.
-The VOICE sessions focused on the "daily struggles, challenges, inspirations, and wins" of residents and what role the foundation could play in the community.5
+Foundation staff members described being indelibly changed by the events, saying they helped to ground $\ensuremath{\mathsf{Irvine's work.}}^4$

-Shared Insight
+Shared nsight